pavivan2306/Marynin-I.P.I./README.md

 Hello!
-There are five folders with my most recent codes on Python (projects are not older than 1 year).
+There are five folders with my most recent codes on Python (projects are not older than half a year).
 All tasks were performed as a part of studies at the university.
 Folders:
   From 1st to 3rd: Symmetric Cryptography.